-TABLE A-5 Parallelization Options
+TABLE 27 Parallelization Options

-Option Action -fopenmp Equivalent to -xopenmp=parallel. -mt Macro option that expands to -D_REENTRANT -lthread. -xautopar Enables automatic parallelization for multiple processors. -xcheck Adds runtime checks for stack overflow and initializes local variables. -xdepend Analyzes loops for inter-iteration data dependencies and does loop restructuring. -xloopinfo Shows which loops are parallelized and which are not. -xopenmp Supports the OpenMP interface for explicit parallelization including a set of source code directives, run-time library routines, and environment variables -xreduction Enables reduction recognition during automatic parallelization. -xrestrict Treats pointer-valued function parameters as restricted pointers. -xthreadvar Controls the implementation of thread local variables. -xthroughput Specify that the application will be run in situations where many processes are simultaneously running on the system. -xvpara Warns about loops that have #pragma MP directives specified but might not be properly specified for parallelization. -Zll Creates the program database for lock_lint, but does not generate executable code.
+Option Action -fopenmp Equivalent to -xopenmp=parallel. -mt Macro option that expands to -D_REENTRANT -lthread. -xautopar Enables automatic parallelization for multiple processors. -xcheck Adds runtime checks for stack overflow and initializes local variables. -xdepend Analyzes loops for inter-iteration data dependencies and does loop restructuring. -xloopinfo Shows which loops are parallelized and which are not. -xopenmp Supports the OpenMP interface for explicit parallelization including a set of source code directives, run-time library routines, and environment variables -xreduction Enables reduction recognition during automatic parallelization. -xrestrict Treats pointer-valued function parameters as restricted pointers. -xthreadvar Controls the implementation of thread local variables. -xthroughput Specify that the application will be run in situations where many processes are simultaneously running on the system. -xvpara Warns about loops that have #pragma MP directives specified but might not be properly specified for parallelization.